shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 \right.
 $$

 Again, initially it fills out almost linearly.
 The curve starts to flatten out eventually as you build up your collection, desperately waiting for the last few pieces to arrive.
+That said, all you really need is to keep calm and carry on.
+As previously mentioned, the odds are in your favor in 3 months' time (and increasingly so).

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/animal_crossing/fossils_collector_4.png" />